HolyTy/test/OCI_PublicLB_EN.md

 Setup EXPRESSCLUSTER X
 ---
-Other parameters than below, default value is setting.
+Other parameters than the followings, default value are set.

-1. Configure the partition for mirror disk
+1. Configure the partitions for mirror disk.
    - In the case of Linux
      - /dev/oracleoci/oraclevdb1：no format (RAW)
-     - /dev/oracleoci/oraclevdb2：format ext4
+     - /dev/oracleoci/oraclevdb2：format with ext4
    - In the case of Windows
      - D:\ ：no format
-     - E:\ ：format NTFS
+     - E:\ ：format with NTFS
-1. Install EXPRESSCLUSTER and register license.
+1. Install EXPRESSCLUSTER and register licenses.
-1. In Config mode of the Cluster WebUI, executing Cluster generation wizard.
+1. In Config mode of the Cluster WebUI, execute Cluster generation wizard.
-1. Configure the Basic Settings and Interconnect.
+1. Configure Basic Settings and add Interconnects.
    - interconnect1
      - Node1：10.0.0.8
      - Node2：10.0.0.9